Pinaleño Mountains: Pre-Columbian flora

 Unlike many of the other mountains in the area, the Pinaleños have no lava deposits.
 The lava-based mountains found throughout Arizona tend to be barren, whereas the Pinaleños (and others) have a large number of trees, including many that pre-date Columbus's arrival in the Americas.
 "Researchers from the University of Arizona Tree Ring Laboratory have discovered living trees that date back to 1257 and 1270 AD.
 Botanists say the Douglas firs have survived because the rocky cliffs of the mountains have served as a fire barrier for them.
 The scientists also found dead firs that dated as far back as 1102 AD."

+Climate

+Columbine is a Remote Automated Weather Station in the Pinaleño Mountains, located on Mount Graham near the Columbine Corrals Campground.
+At an elevation of 9521 ft (2902 m), Columbine has a humid continental climate (Köppen Dfb), but the climate transitions to a subalpine climate (Köppen Dfc) at higher elevations, nearer the peak of Mount Graham.

 Heliograph station

 Heliograph Peak was home to a 19th-century heliograph station.

 Civilian Conservation Corps

 The Civilian Conservation Corps (CCC) completed many projects in the 1930s.
 "Men from all over the country came to the area to work in numerous camps, several located on Mount Graham."
 Treasure Park and Columbine were used during the summer months, and Arcadia, Noon Creek and other sites were used during the winter months.
 "Many of the improvements at campgrounds, as well as hiking trails, roads and other facilities now enjoyed by many visitors to Mount Graham, were built by the CCC personnel."

 One of their projects included the construction of a 99 ft steel framed lookout tower on Heliograph Peak to watch for fires in the Pinaleños and nearby mountain ranges including the Galiuros, Dos Cabezas, White Mountains, Gilas, Rincons and Santa Catalinas.
 The tower still stands as of 2006, however, most fire watching efforts in Arizona are conducted from the ground or by airplane.